Foreign policy of the first Trump administration: Brazil

 The two countries re-approached with the victory of the right-wing president, Jair Bolsonaro, in the 2018 Brazilian general election.
-On the first official visit of the Brazilian president to the United States in March 2019, Trump announced Brazil as Major non-NATO ally.
+On the first official visit of the Brazilian president to the United States in March 2019, Trump announced Brazil as a major non-NATO ally.
 In May, the U.S. government, through Kimberly Breier, Assistant Secretary of State for Western Hemisphere Affairs, announced formal support for Brazil's entry into the OECD.

 Canada

-Trump met with Canadian Prime Minister Justin Trudeau in February 2017 at the White House.
-Trudeau was the third world leader that Trump hosted since his inauguration as president, after the United Kingdom's Theresa May and Japan's Shinzo Abe.
+On February 13, 2017, Trump met with Canadian Prime Minister Justin Trudeau at the White House.
+Trudeau was the third world leader that Trump hosted since his inauguration as president, after the prime ministers Theresa May of the United Kingdom and Shinzo Abe of Japan.
 At the meeting Trump claimed that he viewed the United States' relationship with Canada as being different from its relationship with Mexico, and said he only foresaw minor adjustments to the Canadian side of NAFTA.
 At the meeting Trump and Trudeau also discussed increased cooperation at the Canada–United States border, combating opioid abuse, clean energy, and establishing a joint council to promote women in business.

 In April 2017, the Trump administration took action on the longstanding Canada–United States softwood lumber dispute, raising the possibility of a trade war.
 Following Trump's comment that Canada's lumber trade practices are unfair, the United States Department of Commerce announced plans to impose a retroactive duty of 30–40% on Canadian wood shipments to the United States.
 Canada's minister for trade said, "Canada will not be deterred and will vigorously defend our industry."
 The Canadian dollar fell to a 14-month low on the announcement.

 In June 2018, Trump imposed tariffs with 25% on Canadian steel and 10% on Canadian aluminium.
 In July 2018, Prime Minister Justin Trudeau imposed retaliatory tariffs with 25% on American steel and 10% on American aluminium.

 On June 20, 2019, Trump and Prime Minister Justin Trudeau met and held "positive" talks at the White House on topics regarding ratifying the United States–Mexico–Canada Agreement, the detentions of Huawei CFO Meng Wanzhou and Canadian nationals Michael Spavor and Michael Kovrig, confronting China, and tariff negotiations.
 Trump called Trudeau a "friend" and, following Trudeau's trip, both Canadian and U.S. officials and media generally considered the talks constructive and helped thaw relations between the two allies, which had noticeably chilled in the early years of Trump's presidency.